If you think you may be having a heart attack, call 911. Do not drive yourself to the emergency room!

 - Dizziness.
 Dizziness or double vision is another heart attack symptom that often occurs prior to pain.

-- Feelings of Weakness or Anxiety.
-Difficulty concentrating or feelings of weakness, particularly those that occur suddenly, are also signs of a heart attack.
+- Feelings of weakness or anxiety.
+Difficulty concentrating or feelings of weakness, particularly those that occur suddenly, also are signs of a heart attack.

 Warning Signs of a Heart Attack in Women